DIARY - Italy to March 31

 Rome, European Affairs Minister Vincenzo Amendola speaks before Senate Budget and EU Policies committees on 2021-2027 financial framework(1200 GMT).

-Ferrera Erbognone, Eni holds inauguration ceremony for supercomputer ‘Eni HPC5’ with CEO Claudio Descalzi and Chairwoman Emma Marcegaglia (1400 GMT).
+Ferrera Erbognone, Eni holds inauguration ceremony for supercomputer ‘Eni HPC5’ with CEO Claudio Descalzi and Chairwoman Emma Marcegaglia, Industry Minister Stefano Patuanelli (1400 GMT).

 Credito Valtellinese holds conference call on FY results (0730 GMT).